BlogHealthcare Automation

 Investing in strong cybersecurity measures and robust data encryption practices is critical in today's interconnected world.
 This includes staff education, multi-factor authentication, and routine system updates.

-Editor's Note: One of the reasons why healthcare admin teams like Plume and Zoomcare love Magical is because it's secure.
-Magical helps eliminate repetitive healthcare admin tasks like data entry and moving patient data between systems.
-Plus Magical doesn't store keystrokes or store any patient data.
+Editor's Note: One of the reasons why healthcare teams at companies like Plume and Zoomcare love Magical is because it's secure.
+Magical doesn't store keystrokes or store any patient data, meaning there is zero risk of any data breaches.

 7. Rise in Denials